vprus/advent-of-code-2021/README.md

 Swift does not appear to have native regular expression, and `NSRegularExpression` is awkward to use.
 I also miss `Iterator.iterate` from Scala and `Sequence.take`.
 Generally, it starts to feel that Swift `Sequence` is way too lean.

+## Day 8

+Converting of pairs to map with `Dictionary(uniqueKeysAndValues:)` is to heavy-weight, compared to `toMap` in Scala.

+## Day 9

+Tried to look for swift array library.
+Swift-numerics does not even have arrays.
+Tensorflow/Swift is archived.

+Tuple is not `Hashable`, so you can't have `Set<(Int, Int>)`

+I wish there are shorter syntax for data structures, similar to case classes in Scala and data classes in Kotlin.

 ## Conclusions

 What I'd like from Swift